Are IVF painful- Things to know before planning IVF

 Pain Level: 4

 Some clients may find this part of the IVF procedure painful, but it is usually manageable.
 Daily injections of intravenous drugs are given to patients to stimulate follicles and increase the number of follicles within the ovaries.
 This increases the chance of a successful IVF procedure.
 Once these follicles reach the desired size or number, intramuscular injections of HCG are given in an attempt to mimic the body’s natural LH surge.
 Is IVF treatment painful at this point?
-It can be uncomfortable.
+It is said that it is slightly uncomfortable.
 Again, acetaminophen and applying heat/cold to the affected injection area(s) can be helpful.
-Ultrasound monitoring is usually performed at this stage at a fertility clinic in Scottsdale az to monitor the growth of follicles, but this procedure rarely causes pain or discomfort.
+Ultrasound monitoring is usually performed at this stage at a fertility clinic to examine the growth of follicles, but this procedure rarely causes pain or discomfort.

 Step 3: Egg Retrieval